Reduction of Process Steps via Multiphoton Optics' 3D Direct Laser Writing Technology

 Miniaturized packages fabricated with MPO’s technology have been constantly running for more 20,000 hours at an optical power density of more than 1 MW/cm2 with no evidence of degradation of the printed optics.

 Application Example 2: Microlenses on Photodiodes

 Multiphoton Optics' Solution: LithoProf3D® will directly print microlenses on PDs to enhance the effective area of the high-speed PD.
-The equipment will be integrated in the customer’s production workflow.
-This eliminates the need for active fiber-to-PD alignment and enables miniaturization while ensuring compatibility with assembly processes down the value chain.
+The process will be integrated in the customer’s production workflow.
+This enables miniaturization while ensuring compatibility with assembly processes down the value chain.

 Application Example 3: Microlenses on VCSEL for ToF Applications

 Legacy Process: 3D sensing in smartphones is enabled by Time-of-Flight (ToF) applications.
 These applications are realized by implementing optical engines consisting of VCSEL arrays and microlens arrays for beam shaping.
 Due to the divergence of the VCSEL-emitted laser beam, the illumination is blurred at the edges resulting in suboptimal contrast.
 A perfectly collimated laser beam would result in better sensing specifications.